mycupofthi/blog/naming-conventions-for-banners.md

 - **.small-feat** - small features on LP
 - **.cat-no-bottom** - removes bottom margin (can be added in addition to any of the top classes)
 - **.cat-bg** - full bleed bg - add class with _.cat-main_ or _.cat-hero_ (inspired/family/nursery-decor for reference) - (eg. 55961) ([example](https://preview.indigo.ca/en-ca/inspired/family/nursery-decor))
+- **.cat-line-break** - if you're manually writing out the HTML, including a text you want in a new line in a span with this class will add a line break

 ## **Caption fields** in extra tools